Oklukeok/ToDo-List-_Testing/README.md

 # Testing To do list App

-> Create tests for different functionalities of the App.
+> Stage 1:  Testing "Add and Remove" functionalities of the App.

 ## Built With